hansroh/skitai/README.rst

 `New in version 0.20.5`

-Redis_ is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
+Redis_ is an open source, in-memory data structure store, used as a database, cache and message broker.

 Skitai provides asynchronous connection to Redis server with connection pool.
 Usage is almost same with PostgreSQL.